csc-training/geocomputing/gdal/index.md

 ```
 * Check the result file with `gdalinfo`.
 What is the coordinate system?
 Are the files tiled?
 Do they have overviews?
 * [gdal_batch_job.sh](gdal_batch_job.sh).
 Where are output and error messages written?
 How many cores and for how long time are reserved?
 How much memory?
 Which partition is used?
 Which modules are used?

+## Simple batch job
+For simple 1 core batch job, use the same bash-script as for interactive working.

 * Run the script as batch file:
 ```
 sbatch gdal_batch_job.sh